NVIDIA/aistore/docs/index.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Go Report Card](https://goreportcard.com/badge/github.com/NVIDIA/aistore)

-AIStore (AIS for short) is a built from scratch, lightweight storage stack tailored for AI apps.
+AIStore (AIS for short) is a built-from-scratch, lightweight storage stack tailored for AI apps.
 It's an elastic cluster that can grow and shrink at runtime and can be ad-hoc deployed, with or without Kubernetes, anywhere from a single Linux machine to a bare-metal cluster of any size.

 AIS [consistently shows balanced I/O distribution and linear scalability](https://aistore.nvidia.com/blog/2024/02/16/multihome-bench) across arbitrary numbers of clustered nodes.
 The ability to scale linearly with each added disk was, and remains, one of the main incentives.
 Much of the initial design was also driven by the ideas to [offload](https://aistore.nvidia.com/blog/2023/06/09/aisio-transforms-with-webdataset-pt-3) custom dataset transformations (often referred to as [ETL](https://aistore.nvidia.com/blog/2021/10/21/ais-etl-1)).
 And finally, since AIS is a software system that aggregates Linux machines to provide storage for user data, there's the requirement number one: reliability and data protection.